mapbox/mapboxgl-jupyter/docs/viz.md

 label_property | property to use for marker label | 'density' color_property | property to determine fill color | 'density'
 color_stops | property to determine fill color | [[0, 'red'], [0.5, 'blue'], [1, 'green']]
-color_default | property to determine default fill color in match lookups | '#F0F0F0'
-color_function_type | property to determine type of expression used by Mapbox to assign color | 'interpolate' line_color | property to determine choropleth border line color | '#FFFFFF' line_stroke | property to determine choropleth border line stroke (one of solid (-), dashed (--), dotted (:), dash dot (-.)) | 'solid' or '-'
+color_default | property to determine default fill color in match lookups and step lookups | '#F0F0F0' color_function_type | property to determine type of expression used by Mapbox to assign color | 'interpolate' line_color | property to determine choropleth border line color | '#FFFFFF' line_stroke | property to determine choropleth border line stroke (one of solid (-), dashed (--), dotted (:), dash dot (-.)) | 'solid' or '-'